 He pointed to other countries and jurisdictions, including British Columbia, that have a sagging forest industry.

 "They've seen mill closures, they've seen an economic decline in their forest sector, while at the same time it's booming here in the Province of Alberta. "

 That means more revenue for the province.

-"This year, the projected government revenues from the forestry sector is going to be $300 to $350 million, and that's about a third of our oil and gas resource revenues.
+"This year, the projected government revenues from the forestry sector will be $300 to $350 million, and that's about a third of our oil and gas resource revenues.
 So, it really puts it in perspective how important the forestry industry is in Alberta."

-The government's forest job action plan aims to increase Alberta's sustainable allowable cut annual by one-third.
+The government's forest job action plan aims to increase Alberta's sustainable allowable cut annually by one-third.

 "In fact, we've already 13 per cent of that increase in the sustainable annual allowable cut to date, so there's more to go on that."

 The government is using five key initiatives to enable the increase.